Alan Watts: “Realising there is nothing to hold on to sets you free”

 We are living through a time of change: the world we knew is disappearing fast and we don’t know what will take its place.

-As Alan Watts describes, this can easily seem scary.
-And our natural response can then be to try to hold on to the past: to control people and things to keep them as they used to be.
+As Alan Watts describes, this can seem scary.
+And our natural response can then be to try to hold on to the past: to control people and things, to keep them as they used to be.

-That letting go brings us extra energy: the energy we had been using to try to hold on and control things.
+That brings us extra energy: the energy we had been using to try to hold on and control things.

-And we can use that extra energy to define and create the future that inspires us most.
+And if we use that extra energy to define and create the future that inspires us most then that will bring us even more energy and inspiration to make it happen.

-In this time of massive change, we cannot hold on to the past: no-one can.
-What we can do is have a clear vision of the future we most want to create and then inspire ourselves and other people to long to make that happen.
+In this time of massive change, we cannot hold on to the past.
+But we can have a clear vision of the future we most want to create.
+And we can then inspire ourselves and other people to long to make it happen.

-When we do that, then we finally give ourselves something solid to hold on to.
+And by doing that, we give ourselves something solid to hold on to.

-Are you holding on to a world that has gone?
-Or have you let go and are now enjoying creating the world you most want instead?
+Are you trying to hold on to a world that has gone?
+Or are you enjoying building the world you most long to create?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.